ClearTax/jira-lint/README.md

 #### Description

 When a PR passes the above check, `jira-lint` will also add the issue details to the top of the PR description.
-It will pick details such as the Issue summary, type, estimation points and labels and add them to the PR description.
+It will pick details such as the Issue summary, type, estimation points, status and labels and add them to the PR description.

 #### Labels